-Men are the main transmitters of the COVID-19 virus, study suggests
+Men are the main transmitters of the covid-19 virus, study suggests

-The results of the work were disclosed on the platform medRxiv, in an article still without peer review.

-“This finding corroborates and is in line with findings made in recent studies that we carried out, which already indicated that men can transmit more of the new coronavirus”, he tells the FAPESP Agency Mayana Zatz, professor at the Institute of Biosciences of the University of São Paulo (IB-USP) and coordinator of the CEGH-CEL.
+“This finding corroborates and is in line with discoveries made in recent studies that we carried out, which already indicated that men can transmit the new coronavirus more”, he tells Agência FAPESP Mayana Zatz, professor at the Institute of Biosciences of University of Sao Paulo and coordinator of the Center for Genome Studies, one of the Research, Innovation and Diffusion Centers financed by FAPESP.

-A study published in early August by researchers from the Center in the journal Diagnostics, based on a test for detecting SARS-CoV-2 in saliva developed at the HGH-CEL, found that men have a virus load in the fluid about ten times greater than women, particularly up to 48 years of age.
+Study published in early August by researchers at the Center in the journal Diagnostics, based on a test for detecting Sars-CoV-2 in saliva developed by the researchers, found that men have a virus load in the fluid about ten times greater than women, particularly up to 48 years of age.
 This difference in viral load was not detected in tests with nasopharyngeal samples, pointed out the authors of the study, coordinated by the professor Maria Rita Passos-Bueno.

-“Since the virus is transmitted mainly by saliva droplets, we deduced that this would explain why men transmit more viruses than women,” says Zatz.

-In order to assess the hypothesis, the HGH-CEL researchers began to collect, between July 2020 and July 2021, data through e-mails and questionnaires from more than 2,000 couples, with an average age of 45 years until then not vaccinated against COVID-19, in which at least one of the spouses was infected, diagnosed and showed symptoms of the disease.
+In order to evaluate the hypothesis, the researchers began to collect, between July 2020 and July 2021, data through e-mails and questionnaires from more than 2,000 couples, with an average of 45 years of age until then not vaccinated against covid-19, in which at least one of the spouses was infected, diagnosed and showed symptoms of the disease.

-To eliminate the influence of behavioral biases, such as the fact that men are more reluctant than women to wear protective masks and respect social distancing, as demonstrated by studies during the pandemic, the transmission of the virus in more than 1,000 couples who lived together during the period of infection without taking protective measures.
+To eliminate the influence of behavioral biases, such as the fact that men are more reluctant than women to use protective masks and respecting social distance, as proven by studies during the pandemic, the transmission of the virus in more than a thousand couples who lived together during the period of infection without taking protective measures was analyzed.

 Couples were divided into concordant groups – in which both partners were infected – or discordant – in which one of the spouses remained asymptomatic, despite close contact with the infected.